Entitlements

 Setup: RevenueCat integration.

-If you use Superwall, Amba mirrors its paywall events (shown, dismissed, purchased, ...) as engagement events named superwall_<event> so streaks, XP rules, and segments can target paywall behavior alongside first-party events.
-Skip if you don't use Superwall.
+If you use a paywall provider such as Superwall, Amba records its paywall events (shown, dismissed, purchased, ...) as engagement events named paywall_<event> so streaks, XP rules, and segments can target paywall behavior alongside first-party events.
+Skip if you don't use a paywall provider.

 Setup: Superwall integration.